itsmanishgautam/TestHealthWebsite-Healthume/README.md

-# 🌿 TestHealthWebsite – Medically Reviewed Health & Wellness Platform
+# 🌿 TestHealthWebsite – Medically Health & Wellness Platform
 ---

 ## 📖 About TestHealthWebsite

-**TestHealthWebsite** is a professionally curated digital platform dedicated to publishing medically reviewed, expert-verified health content to empower individuals to live healthier lives.
+**TestHealthWebsite** is a professionally curated digital platform dedicated to publishing medically, expert-verified health content to empower individuals to live healthier lives.
 From mental wellness and skincare to fitness, nutrition, and lifestyle improvements — TestHealthWebsite simplifies complex health topics into accessible, actionable advice.

 ---

 ## 🩺 Key Highlights

-- ✅ Medically Reviewed & Expert Verified Articles
+- ✅ Medical & Expert Verified Articles
 - 📅 Regularly Updated Content
 - 🔎 Searchable Library of Articles and Products
 - 🧰 Tools for Health Management